brianschubert/Subsonic-IPT/README.rst

     $ git clone https://github.com/blueschu/Subsonic-IPT.git

 This sketch depends on the `SparkFun SerLCD library`_.
-If you have not previously installed this library, you can install if by following the steps outlined in the `SparkFun Tutorial`_ for installing Arduino libraries.
+If you have not previously installed this library, you can install if by following the steps outlined in the `SparkFun tutorial`_ for installing Arduino libraries.

 .. _SparkFun SerLCD library: https://github.com/sparkfun/SparkFun_SerLCD_Arduino_Library
 .. _SparkFun tutorial: https://learn.sparkfun.com/tutorials/installing-an-arduino-library